dougeby/IntuneDocs/intune/migration-guide-app-protection-policies.md

 ## How do app protection policies help during migration?

-In a migration, you must devices from the old MDM provider and enroll them into Intune.
+In a migration, you must remove devices from the old MDM provider and enroll them into Intune.
 You should plan for this and encourage your end-users to leave the old MDM provider and immediately enroll into Intune.
 However, during the migration there may be users who delay completing the enrollment process and whose devices are not managed by either MDM provider.

 This period can leave your organization more vulnerable to device theft and corporate data loss if corporate resource access is still allowed.
 It may also lead to lower user productivity if corporate resource access is blocked.